Wicket: the French costume with a strong English accent

 The back of the vest

 I wanted to show you the color of this viscose vest back.
 We use this material so that the jacket moves easily over it.
-But we're not supposed to show it to the public in an ostentatious way like here.
+But we are not supposed to show it to the public in an ostentatious way like here.

 back viscose vest suit

-In the hands, they give a reassuring impression of solidity .
-This is a very practical finish, especially if your weight fluctuates a little or the waist is a bit too loose.
+In the hands, they feel reassuringly solid .
+It's a very practical finish, especially if your weight fluctuates a bit or the size is a bit too loose.

-It's properly finished.
-And there too, there is thickness under the fingers.
+It's neatly finished.
+And there's also some thickness under the fingers.
 It smells like a job well done.

-The pants are equipped with buttons that allow you to receive suspenders.
-And besides, it makes me want to buy them occasionally because, well adjusted and well chosen, the straps provide real comfort in holding the pants in place.
-In fact, the waist is left free and there is no need to pull up your pants after sitting down for a while.
+The pants are equipped with buttons that allow you to attach suspenders.
+And besides, this makes me want to buy some on occasion because, well adjusted and well chosen, suspenders provide real comfort in holding the pants.
+Indeed, the waist is left free and there is no need to pull up your pants after sitting down for a while.

-Another little joy: this anti-slip strip.
-This helps hold the shirt in place so it doesn't come out of the pants, providing resistance.
-It's clever and the benefit is immediate.
+Another little treat: this non-slip strip.
+It allows you to hold the shirt so that it does not come out of the pants, by providing resistance.
+It is clever and the benefit is immediate.

-Well-known finish allowing you to soften the waist of the pants by tolerating fluctuating tension on them.
+Well-known finish allowing the waist of the trousers to be softened by tolerating a fluctuating exercise of the tension on it.

 The in-store experience

-I also wanted to emphasize one point: the very warm welcome given to customers.
-And it wasn't just for me, just because I had to write an article about the brand.
-While I was in the store, I could see that the same treatment was being applied to other customers.
+I also wanted to emphasize one point: the very warm welcome reserved for customers.
+And this was not reserved only for me, just because I had to write an article about the brand.
+While I was in the store, I could see that the same treatment was applied to other customers.

-This is the tailoring spirit, as mentioned previously.
-Already, we are received with great politeness and friendliness, which is far from being the case in all stores.
-It's already appreciable.
-Then, the advice to guide you towards the right suit, in the right size and the alterations to be made is very precise, convincing, directive without being authoritarian.
+It's the tailoring spirit, as mentioned above.
+First of all, you are received with great politeness and friendliness, which is far from being the case in all boutiques.
+That's already appreciable.
+Then, the advice to guide you towards the right suit, in the right size and the alterations to be made are very precise, convincing, directive without being authoritarian.

-In short, we are well taken care of and gently led towards the costume that we came to look for without knowing it.
+In short, we are well taken care of and gently led towards the costume that we came looking for without knowing it.

-“The suit remains the Western male uniform par excellence”
+"The suit remains the quintessential Western male uniform"

 BonneGueule : Do you think that English aesthetics have a future?

-Hugues de Peyrelongue, founder of Wicket : Of course! just look at the impact of the images on the fashion world of the wedding of Prince Harry of England to Meghan Markle: a parade of English suits and jackets and always a lot of fantasy in the colors of the ties, the shirts...
+Hugues de Peyrelongue, founder of Wicket : Of course!
+Just look at the impact of the images on the fashion planet of the wedding of Prince Harry of England with Meghan Markle: a parade of English suits and morning coats and always a lot of fantasy in the colors of ties, shirts…

-And then English style is not limited to Savile Row costumes.
-It is also country clothing (rustic, sporty and casual), essential rain gear, an immoderate taste for headgear and beautiful shoes.
+And then English style is not limited to Savile Row suits.
+It is also country clothes (rustic, sporty and casual), the essential rainwear, an immoderate taste for headwear and for beautiful shoes.

-This is also what leads us to sell numerous accessories made in England in our stores (Briggs umbrella, Lock and Co hats, Smedley sweaters, Albert Thurston suspenders, etc.) and to develop our own collection of sewn shoes since 2016.
-Goodyear and made in Northumberland in England especially for Wicket.
+This is what leads us to sell many accessories made in England in our stores (Briggs umbrellas, Lock and Co hats, Smedley sweaters, Albert Thurston braces, etc.) and to develop since 2016 our own collection of Goodyear-welted shoes made in Northumberland in England especially for Wicket.

-BonneGueule : This also raises the question of the costume: it is often said that he is going to die and yet he resists.
+BonneGueule : This also raises the question of the costume: we often say that it will die and yet it resists.
 What is your point of view on the subject?
-Do you think the way we wear costumes has evolved for better or worse?
+Do you think that the way of wearing the costume has evolved for the better or for the worse?

-HdP: I want to answer you that for nothing to change, everything must be changed… except the essentials.
+HdP: I want to answer you that for nothing to change, everything must change… except the essentials.
 The suit remains the Western male uniform par excellence.
-It continues to evolve and will continue to evolve with lifestyles.
+It never stops evolving and will continue to evolve with lifestyles.

-It's up to us, a costume specialist, to adapt and offer suits whose cuts will suit tomorrow's tastes, but there is no question of compromising manufacturing quality or falling into excess: for example, pants that are too fitted will never last long. : the wear of the fabric caused by friction will be too great.
-A jacket that is too fitted will create tension in the seams and pose a risk of wear and deformation.
+It is up to us, the costume specialist, to adapt and offer costumes whose cuts will suit tomorrow's tastes, but there is no question of selling off the quality of manufacture or going to excess: for example, trousers that are too tight will never last long: the wear on the fabric caused by friction will be too great.
+A jacket that is too tight will create tension in the seams and will lead to risks of wear and deformation.

-men's suit with gray check and white pocket square
+gray checked men's suit with white pocket square

-BonneGueule : Your range has a more Italian aesthetic: is it to respond to customer demand, to diversify your offer?
+BonneGueule : Your range has a more Italian aesthetic: is this to meet customer demand, to diversify your offer?

-HdP: The Italian cup arrived later, with the desire to diversify and approach the “sprezzatura” spirit.
-The straight cuts (Turin, Milan and Rome models) then our crossed cut (Naples model) are more unstructured, half-lined and the fit behind the shoulder is more rounded which gives these models a feeling of flexibility and lightness.
+HdP: The Italian cut came later, with the desire to diversify and approach the "sprezzatura" spirit.
+The straight cuts (Turin, Milan and Rome models) then our crossed cut (Naples model) are more unstructured, half-lined and the assembly behind the shoulder is more rounded which gives these models a feeling of flexibility and lightness.

-Our Italian jackets have a slightly higher bend point to adjust for the balance of the jacket which is slightly shorter.
-It is very appreciable for the spring-summer season, but also in weekend clothes.
+Our Italian jackets have a slightly higher waistline to fit the balance of the jacket which is slightly shorter.
+This is very appreciable for the spring-summer season, but also in weekend wear.

-With us, an Italian cut suit will always be less formal than an English cut.
-The two styles coexist in harmony in our collections and have allowed us to address a wider clientele with truly different products.
+For us, an Italian-cut suit will always be less formal than an English-cut suit.
+The two styles coexist harmoniously in our collections and have allowed us to address a wider clientele with truly different products.

 The final word

-It’s a good value for money suit that I highly recommend.
+This is a good value for money suit that I highly recommend.
 The finishes are up to par and the fabric from Vitale Barberis Canonico has a lot of charm.
-In addition, I find that the slanted pockets emphasizing the curve bring a certain character to the whole.
+In addition, I find that the slanted pockets emphasizing the cinching bring a certain character to the whole.

-It can be worn with or without a vest to adapt the level of formality of the piece to the context.
+It can be worn with or without a waistcoat to adapt the level of formality of the piece to the context.

-In short, all lights are green, we will continue to recommend the brand!
+In short, all the lights are green, we will continue to recommend the brand!

 Jordan Maurin Jordan Maurin